AbdullahKahlon/Contagion/README.md

 # Tutorial
-The goal of the game is to infect and kill the population of earth with your highly unstable virus <br /> You are racing against the cure percentage, because if cure percentage reaches 100 then a vaccine <br /> for your virus has been developed and you lose the game. <br />
+Open Contagion.py in IDLE and run it to play. <br /> The goal of the game is to infect and kill the population of earth with your highly unstable virus <br /> You are racing against the cure percentage, because if cure percentage reaches 100 then a vaccine <br /> for your virus has been developed and you lose the game. <br />